 For 100 years, state parks have been known as some of the best places to experience Michigan's lakes and rivers.
 Now, they're offering even more ways to enjoy the water.

-Indian Lake State Park and Palms Book State Park offer more than just gorgous scenery.
-They're great places to picknic, camp, stargaze and more!
+Indian Lake State Park and Palms Book State Park offer more than just gorgeous scenery.
+They're great places to picnic, camp, stargaze and more!

 Sometimes the best gift to give is time spent together.